adrys-lab/antaeus/README.md

 - Another endpoint to force process PENDING invoices could be added to the REST layer ('/rest/v1/invoices/process'), this would allow easy-test too, but i didn't want to add any public REST resource like this as it exposes internal business procedures.
     - By contrast, we could expose this resource under user privileges/rights, but i considered this feature out of the scope of this Challenge.

+### Added libraries
+- khttp:khttp:0.1.0             --> allows to execute Http requests in a fashion-easy way for Kotlin
+- junit:junit:4.12              --> allows to execute a test case for the end-to-end and integration tests present in the 'rest' module
+- shyiko.skedule:skedule:0.4.0  --> allows to parse Schedule expressions in a human friendly syntax.
+It allows to parse the configuration.yml schedule expression "1 of jan-dec 00:00"
+- uchuhimo:konf                 --> Is a library that allows easy-way for platform Configuration for Kotlin in several formats.
+Used in the new Module 'conf'.

 ## Antaeus